 2. Ex Nihilo

-Ex Nihilo, or creation from nothing, describes the category of myth in which the universe blinks into existence from absolute nothingness.
+Ex Nihilo, or creation from nothing, describes the category of mythological stories in which the universe blinks into existence from absolute nothingness.
 This usually occurs through the will of a deity, but it is also sometimes spontaneous or accidental.

 A common example of Ex Nihilo creation appears in Judaism, Christianity and Islam as the Genesis narrative.
 In these traditions, God creates the universe in six days through will alone, accompanied by the well-known words “Let there be light.”